mulka/ploverwiki/Top-100-English-Words-in-Plover's-Dictionary.md

 `-T`

 The most common word in the English language is reserved to just one key, right-hand `-T`.
-The right hand position makes it easy to create two word strokes.
+The right hand position makes it easy to have a single stroke for some of the most common two-word phrases.
 For example: `SKP-T` for "and the".

 ### 2. be